deepankarpant15/Electron_Tut/README.md

 - **Add Bookmark**: Click "➕ Add Bookmark" to mark the current page
 - **View Bookmarks**: Click "🔖 Bookmarks" to see all your bookmarks
-- **Go to Bookmark**: Click "Go to" on any bookmark to jump to that location
 - **Delete Bookmark**: Click "Delete" to remove unwanted bookmarks

 ### Reading Progress